-Katy Perry Shaded Meghan Markle's Royal Wedding Dress & I'm Not OK With It
+Katy Perry Just Threw Shade At Meghan Markle & I'm Not OK With It

 This week the world is playing catch-up after spending the whole weekend royally partying.
 Prince Harry, Duke of Sussex, and Meghan Markle, Duchess of Sussex, tied the knot under some of the most extreme wedding circumstances and are officially husband and wife.
 It seems everyone on the planet tuned in to catch their "I Dos" and to ogle Meghan's stunning gown.
 Well, mostly everyone was ogling.
 Some people were judging.
 Like, American Idol judge Katy Perry, for example.
 Katy Perry shaded Meghan Markle over her wedding dress during a recent interview and obviously raised a few eyebrows.